FirebaseExtended/make-it-so-angular/README.md

     (most importantly `apiKey`, `projectId`, and `appId`).
   * Find your Gemini API key (`gemini_api_key`).

+  Note that if you [run the sample app in IDX](https://github.com/FirebaseExtended/make-it-so-angular/main/README.md#set-up-and-run-the-app), then these config values will be automatically populated into the file for you.

 * In `src/app/services/task.service.ts`, you can explore how to make a basic call to the Gemini API, including: